 This award is intended to provide two travel grants of $500 each annually to a graduate student(s) in the Interdisciplinary Graduate Program in Toxicology.
 Students must be presenting research findings from their University of Saskatchewan toxicology graduate work (in either platform or poster format) at a national or international scientific meeting in order to be eligible for the award.
 Selection will be based on a combination of academic standing, research progress and quality, and financial need.

 Each year preceding the Toxicology Group Annual General Meeting, students have an opportunity to present their research findings in poster format and offer a five-minute oral presentation on the material provided in their poster.
 Awards of $300 (first place), $200 (second place), and $100 (third place) are offered to students working towards an M.Sc. or Ph.D. in toxicology.
 Judging is focussed primarily on the quality of research material provided, the physical nature and overall appearance of the poster, and the clarity and conciseness of the oral presentation.

-Toxicology Centre Graduate Student Poster Competition Award for 2019-20.
+Toxicology Centre Graduate Student Poster Competition Award for 2020-21 was not awarded.